FrankwaP/mixxx-utils/python_tools/mixxx_to_rekordbox_utils/README.md

 # mixxx_to_rekordbox_xml

-`mixxx_to_rekordbox_xml` export the information of the Mixxx's library into the [xml format used by Rekordbox](https://cdn.rekordbox.com/files/20200410160904/xml_format_list.pdf).
+`mixxx_to_rekordbox_xml` exports the information of the Mixxx's library into the [xml format used by Rekordbox](https://cdn.rekordbox.com/files/20200410160904/xml_format_list.pdf).
 You can then use Rekordbox to prepare a USB key (no license needed).

-`mixxx_to_rekordbox_xml` exports the BPM, key, score/energy, color, beat grid, hot cues (as both memory and hot cues), the playlists, the crates (as playlists).
+It exports the BPM, key, score/energy, color, beat grid, hot cues (as both memory and hot cues), the playlists, the crates (as playlists).

 ## Suggestions for people using Mixxx on Linux

 So far one still needs to **use Rekordbox on Windows**.
-While Rekordbox can run on Wine [with a few tricks](https://erhan.es/blog/running-pioneer-rekordbox-on-linux/), I have not find how to make it recognize a USB key as an export device.
+While Rekordbox can run on Wine [with a few tricks](https://erhan.es/blog/running-pioneer-rekordbox-on-linux/), I have not found how to make it recognize a USB key as an export device.
+Please share any tips you have regarding this <3

 So that left us with two options:

 1. Using a Linux/Windows dual boot.
 2. Using a Windows virtual machine on Linux.

-In both cases you have to options regarding how to make your music available on Windows:
+In both cases you have two options regarding how to make your music available on Windows:

 1. Having your music on a shared partition (dual-boot case) or folder (virtual machine case).
 2. Having your music on an external drive.